larryoatmeal/verse-one/README.txt

 To run the backend, open ShapeGame.sln with Visual Studio (in ADMINSTRATOR mode), and compile/run it.
 Check the url localhost:8080/test on the Windows computer to verify the backend is running.
 A screen should also appear that will show the skeleton once the user is detected.

 RUNNING FRONTEND
+Make sure Matplotlib and Numpy are installed for python

 cd into the folder "WebBackend".
 You will have to install some node packages:

 npm install express